Damon0603/Damon0603/README.md

 ### ⚡Hi, nice to have you here.
 Who am I?
-I´m an developer working in Asset Management with experience in Scientific Computing using Python.
-I´m interested in everything that is related to Machine Learning and Quantum Computing To keep up with my enthusiasm, I am studying Artificial Intelligence with a major in Machine Learning at the Johannes Keppler University Linz.
+I´m an developer working in Asset Management with experience in Software Development and Computer Vision using Python.
+I´m interested in everything that is related to Machine Learning and Quantum Computing
+To keep up with my enthusiasm, I am studying Artificial Intelligence with a major in Machine Learning at the Johannes Keppler University Linz.

 </br>